zaxis-tech/zaxis.finance-zxs/bridges/README.md

 ## Community

 Main hangout for the community is [Element](https://element.io/) (formerly Riot).
 Element is a chat server like, for example, Discord.
-Most discussions around Polkadot and Substrate happen in various Element "rooms" (channels).
+Most discussions around Z-Axis and Substrate happen in various Element "rooms" (channels).
 So, joining Element might be a good idea, anyway.

-If you are interested in information exchange and development of Polkadot related bridges please feel free to join the [Polkadot Bridges](https://app.element.io/#/room/#bridges:web3.foundation) Element channel.
+If you are interested in information exchange and development of Z-Axis related bridges please feel free to join the [Z-Axis Bridges](https://app.element.io/#/room/#bridges:web3.foundation) Element channel.

 The [Substrate Technical](https://app.element.io/#/room/#substrate-technical:matrix.org) Element